tenancy/docs/docs/tenancy/1.x/hooks-database.md

 In cases where Tenant's are stored on different database servers you will need implement the `ManagesSystemConnection` interface.

-To get started have the [Tenant](tenant-what-is) class implement the `ManagesSystemConnection` interface and implement the `getManagingSystemConnection` method.
+To get started have the [Tenant](what-is-a-tenant) class implement the `ManagesSystemConnection` interface and implement the `getManagingSystemConnection` method.

-In the following example, we assume that you have a a `premium-mysql` connection specified in your `config/database.php` configuration file.
+In the following example, we assume that you have a `premium-mysql` connection specified in your `config/database.php` configuration file.

 ```php